openshift/compliance-operator/doc/remediation-flow.md

 that itself unrolls into one or more `ComplianceScan` objects.
 After the scans finish, `ComplianceCheckResult` objects are generated for each test in the scan and a `ComplianceRemediation` object for every gap that can be remediated automatically.
+Note that two `ScanSettings` objects are provided by default by the operator.

 The `ComplianceRemediation` objects would link back to the `suite` with labels that identify the suite and the scan respectively.
 This way, the